programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 ```
 <div class="alert alert-warning"> Remember to modify the ‘path’ variable with your system’s location information</div>

 Succes!
-In the console output above, you can see that each e-mail has been assigned a row in the DataFrame.
-Panda generates column names for our DataFrame (From, Message, etc.) based on the keys included in the dictionaries we appended to email_list.
-Each column also gets a unique ID.
+We have transformed the corpus e-mail data into a single new data structure called a DataFrame.
+The *df.head(10)* method we calld outputs a tidy table summary of the first 10 rows of the DataFrame we created called *df*.
+Remember that a DataFrame behaves much like a matrix or spreadsheet in that it conceputalizes each data entity as a row consisting of several standard columns.

 Feel free to play with the output settings in Pandas to see more of Lavorato’s sent email box as a giant DataFrame.

 # Writing and mapping a Sentiment Analysis function to the DataFrame

 At this point, you may be thinking “okay, great, a giant table!
-But why are we using the pandas library when I could just print the e-mails directly from email_list, or even load them into an Excel spreadsheet?”
+But why are we using the pandas library when I could just print the e-mails directly from email_list, use other data structures like lists or dictionaries, or even load them into an Excel spreadsheet?”

-The crucial aspect of a DataFrame for our purposes is this: we can apply our NLP analytical techniques to every e-mail (represented as a row).
-And moreso, we can plug the results immediately back into the DataFrame as values in new columns.
+The crucial aspect of a DataFrame for our purposes is its ability to calculate new columns based on functions that we've written.
+We can apply our NLP analytical techniques en masse to every e-mail in the Corpus (represented as a row).
 This technique allows us to move from applying Sentiment Analysis to a single e-mail to many thousands of e-mails, and then to sort the results in some fashion to fetch the most exemplary examples.

-Let’s say, in this example, we are interested in identifying the 5 most positive and 5 most negative e-mails that Lavorato has sent off to others.
+Let’s continue our investigation into the 10 most positive and 10 most negative e-mails that Lavorato has sent off to others.
 We can bring the Sentiment Analysis code in from the previous example and package it into a function called *mapMessageSentiment*.
+Our mapping function is almost identical to that earlier code, except for how it handles input and output.
+Input is passed into the function via a single string variable called *message* (this will make it easy for pandas to understand how to interact with the function).

-For the purpose of pandas, a mapping function takes a single parameter (in this case, we’ll pass in the e-mail text as *message*) and returns a tuple of four items corresponding to *compound*, *positive*, *neutral*, and *negative* outputs of the Vader SentimentIntensityAnalyzer() module. pandas us generate a new column simply by assigning a value to a new key (we’ll call it Sentiment).
+Output is a little more complicated.
+We have to find a way to pass along the four components of our sentiment analysis results:  *compound*, *positive*, *neutral*, and *negative* outputs generated by the Vader SentimentIntensityAnalyzer() module.
+In Python, a *tuple* is a data structure in which multiple items are combined into a single entity, like this: (item a, item b, item c, so on...).
+As with the input that took a single string variable, outputting this single tuple variable helps pandas to understand what to do with the output -- in this case, place it into a new column that we've created for our DataFrame called *Sentiment*.

-mapMessageSentiment returns a four-item tuple, which means that the Sentiment column will be populated by a tuple -- for example, *(-0.802, 0.0, 0.731, 0.269)*.
-In order to make subsequent analysis easier, we will also unpack the tuple into four separate values, which we will assign to four new columns (CompoundSentiment, PositiveSentiment, NeutralSentiment, and NegativeSentiment, respectively).
+But in this example, we still want to be able to look at each result of our sentiment analysis independently (what if, later on, we only want to look at Positive values, or only the Compound value, for example?)
+To make life easier for us, we can *unpack* the Sentiment tuple, which means take the four-part single tuple variable and place each value into four separate new variables.
+Unpacking, which we accomplish via the .apply(pd.Series) method, allows us to generate four new columns: *CompoundSentiment*, *PositiveSentiment*, *NeutralSentiment*, and *NegativeSentiment*.

 Finally, pandas DataFrames support sorting much like typical lists in Python.
-We will sort the DataFrame by CompoundSentiment in descending order and take two slices: the ten most positive rows ([0:10]) and the ten most negative rows ([-10:])
+We will immediately take advantage of the new rows generated by upnacking the tuples (it wasn't just extra work after all!) and sort the entire DataFrame by CompoundSentiment values in descending order.
+We will then take two slices: the ten most positive rows (represented as [0:10]) and the ten most negative rows (represented as [-10:])

 ```
 #...includes the code from the section above, and adds the following